node-modules/cfork/README.md

 - **autoCoverage**: auto fork with istanbul when `running_under_istanbul` env set, default is `false`
 - **env**: attach some environment variable key-value pairs to the worker / slave process, default to an empty object.
 - **windowsHide**: Hide the forked processes console window that would normally be created on Windows systems, default to false.
+- **serialization**: Specify the kind of serialization used for sending messages between processes.
+Possible values are 'json' and 'advanced'.
+See Advanced serialization for child_process for more details.
+Default: false.

 ## License